xebia-os/xebia-archunit-extension/README.md

 Following are the rules that this library adds:

-1. No Get API should return List or Set
+1. No Get API should return List or Set.
+This is to enforce pagination
 2. Enforce pagination to avoid performance issues
 3. Entities should not be directly exposed in the REST controllers
 4. REST controllers should return DTOs only